thelightdesigner/ScuffedWalls/Functions.md

 ## Functions

-Functions are defined by a number followed with a colon and the function name (i.e  5:function).
-Every line beneath the function will apply to that function.
-All the available functions that can be used are the following.
+Functions are defined by a time and a name.

 - [`TextToWall`](#TextToWall)
 - [`ModelToWall`](#ModelToWall)